 Chairman of Council Cllr Helen Kane said

-This year we wanted to celebrate the efforts of volunteers, good neighbors and anyone who had stepped up to help others.
+This year we wanted to celebrate the efforts of volunteers, good neighbours and anyone who had stepped up to help others.

 We were looking for nominations for those in our community who needed to be acknowledged and thanked for their outstanding work in response to the COVID-19 crisis and I am delighted to announce our wonderful winners.